graphql-compose/graphql-compose.github.io/docs/basics/what-is-resolver.md

 ## Why do we need the Resolver?

-Graphql-compose allows creating such "functions" or "FieldConfigs" via giving it names and keep in your `TypeComposer`.
+Graphql-compose allows creating such "functions" or "FieldConfigs" via giving it names and keep in your `ObjectTypeComposer`.
 You may create any number of `Resolvers` and store them in your type.

 Assume you have an `Author` type.
 And you have different standard CRUD operations for fetching and modifying this type: